qwertie/home/misc/Atlas-Shrugged-summary.md

 > "I think that they're crumbling and that I'll win.
 I can stand it just a little longer."

-> "True, it's just a little longer— not till you win, but till you learn." [...]
+> "True, it's just a little longer — not till you win, but till you learn." [...]
 "I will remain here, on my job," he said.
 "But don't try to see me. [...]
 When you're ready to quit [...] just chalk a dollar sign on the pedestal of Nat Taggart's statue — where it belongs — then go home and wait [...]
 24 hours [...]"

 ### Part 3, Chapter 6

 There are enough new goons in Rearden's steel mill to vote a demand to raise wages.
 The Unification Board rejects the petition, and the newspapers of the country, "controlled by the same men who  controlled the Board", print stories about the refusal to raise wages, about hardships of the mill workers due to the rising cost of living, and other stories meant to make Rearden look bad.
 The new workers begin sabotaging things so that newspapers can talk about the "inflammatory" situation.

-(I am still wondering why Rand's news media sticks to saying things that are misleading but technically true.)
+(I am still wondering why Rand's news media usually sticks to saying things that are misleading but technically true.)

 His personal funds at the bank are temporarily confiscated due to a "mistake".
 Tinky Holloway invites him to New York for a meeting about straightening out recent "misunderstandings".
 Hank declines, but Tinky practically begs him and he accepts.
-The news workers are acting slightly suspiciously.
+The new workers are acting slightly suspiciously.
 The next morning, his mother calls and begs for a meeting.
 He comes home at 4 PM; Lillian and Philip are there.

 > "Lillian's been living here ever since your divorce," she answered defensively.
 "I couldn't let her starve on the city pavements, could I?"